gitlzg/IFAA/README.md

 ## Overview

-IFAA is a novel approach to make inference on the association of covariates with the absolute abundance (AA) of microbiome in an ecosystem.
+IFAA is a robust approach to make inference on the association of covariates with the absolute abundance (AA) of microbiome in an ecosystem.

 ## Installation
 ```r